ZMcGroarty/Academic-Advising/pages/home.md

 title: Home
 permalink: /
 layout: home2
-description: 'Unlike other colleges where pre-law is offered as a major,'
+description: >-
-keywords: >-
+  The best majors for law school are in the humanities and social sciences.
+All programs in the College of Liberal Arts prepare students   for the LSAT.
-  law school, best majors for law school, pre-law major, good score on lsat, pre-law degree
+keywords: 'law school, best majors for law school, pre-law major, good score on lsat, pre-law degree'
 published: true
 feature: true
 feature-title: Your Path to Law School Begins Here